 I won’t go into too many details on how the workflows look, as they are subject to change at any time.
 For now, there are 2 workflow files created by default.

-• One is run on each pull_request event, so every push to a PR’s branch triggers the workflow, which tests changes made to formulae, builds bottles for those formulae and uploads them to GitHub Actions as artifacts.
+pull_requestevent, so every push to a PR’s branch triggers the workflow, which tests changes made to formulae, builds bottles for those formulae and uploads them to GitHub Actions as artifacts. - The second workflow, run when a pull request is labelled, is responsible for bottle uploading and publishing.

 Creating the first formula in the tap